Senior Digital Learning

 Duke of Kent School offers all pupils exciting opportunities in the area of digital learning.
 We ensure that pupils have the best possible access to current technology in the classroom and for independent learning.

 We currently use a range of devices based on the needs of the students.
-Year 10 and 11 have access to Chromebooks to compliment their GCSE learning.
-Further down the Senior School, Year 7-9 have iPads to enable creative learning in and outside the classroom.
-The Pre-Prep and Prep School have access to iPads and these are used for a range of learning opportunities including recording their Endeavour Award evidence.
+Years 9, 10 and 11 have access to Chromebooks to compliment their GCSE learning.
+Further down the Senior School, Years 7 and 8 have iPads to enable creative learning in and outside the classroom.
+The Pre-prep and Prep School have access to iPads and these are used for a range of learning opportunities including recording their Endeavour Award evidence.
+We also have a designated Computer Science classroom equipped with hi spec laptops that support the coders of the future.

 As we develop our pupils' use of technology, we are careful to balance this with face-to-face interactions and personal communication.
 When iPads and Chromebooks are present in lessons they remain face down on the desk until teachers call for their use.
 Students are encouraged to leave their devices in lockers at break and lunches to enable face-to-face interactions in the real world and to get outside and explore!